Riccodalets/Code-Review/Section A Code Review/Option 1 Python Task review - Copy.md

-HyperionDev Code Reviewer Take-Home Test
+HyperionDev Code Reviewer Take-Home Test(Option 1: Python Task)
 ---

 correction
+---
 Your code is great however
 Indentation is a very important concept of Python, all the statements with the same space to the right, belong to the same code block.
  Line 2, the indentation is incorrect which leads to IndentationError decrease space to the right on line 2 so that line 2 is a Tab away from line 1.

--line 5, sorted() function must take in at least one parameter.
+line 5, sorted() function must take in at least one parameter.
     i should be the parameter to have sorted(i).

 Test cases: